-Depreciation is provided on a straight-line basis on all plant and equipment other than land.
+Depreciation is provided on a straight-line basis on all plant and equipment.
 Major depreciation periods are:

-Life ivietnoa Plant & equipment 3 - 5 years straight line
+Life Method Plant & equipment 3 - 5 years straight line

 Impairment

 The carrying values of plant and equipment are reviewed for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.